 Independence High School offers an individualized learning structure and menu of support to create the conditions for students to become self-determined learners who find success in school, career and beyond.
 Independence High is an independent-study school offering a flexible schedule to students in grades 9-12.
 Students participate in one of three programs: One to One, Community or Cohort.
 Most students attend small project-based learning classes in the morning to meet academic requirements and they engage in Passion Projects (electives) and internships in the afternoon.
 There is a considerable amount of work outside of classes, so Independence students should be organized and motivated to succeed.

 Independence students have access to concurrent enrollment at City College of San Francisco, where they can earn both high school and college credit.
-Foreign Language offerings at Independence include Spanish and Cantonese.
+Foreign Language offering at Independence is Spanish.
 Art Electives include Ceramics, Drawing, Painting, Mural, Digital Media and more.
-Other electives include Surfing, Computer Programming, Maker Space, Outdoor Education, Intramural Basketball, LGBTQIA Studies, Interdisciplinary Studies and more.
+Other electives or "Passion Projects" include Surfing, Woodshop, Yoga, Anime and Japanese Culture, Birdwatching, Interdisciplinary Studies and more.

 One to One

 Students in the One to One model meet individually with a teacher once a week and work totally independently.
 Entrance to this program is by referral and students must demonstrate organization and focus to be a good fit.